douglasroeder/sentinel/README.md

 # Sentinel

 Sentinel is a SalesForce integration gem.
+This gem allows you to do simple data access operations, like **find/create/update**.

 ## Installing